 Canada: Chateaux des Charmes, Inniskillin, Pelee Island Cabernet/Merlot

 Chile: Casa del Rio Verde, Nimbus, Ravanal Caballo Dorado

 South Africa: Cat’s Pee on a Gooseberry Bush

 USA: Beringer, Butterfield Station, Dog House, Hart and McGarry, Robert Mondavi

 New Zealand: Oyster Bay

 Merlot Goes Great With:

-For this pairing, try an Itallian or French Merlot, which will have more herbal (rosemary, anise) flavours that will go nice with the tomato sauce.
-Merlot and Peperoni Pizza isn’t an amazing pairing (the pizza somewhat diminishes the wine when you take a sip), but it is quite pleasant pairing.
+For this pairing, try an Italian or French Merlot, which will have more herbal (rosemary, anise) flavours that will go nice with the tomato sauce.
+I love how the coca, smoke and mocha flavours blend so well with the crispy pepperoni flavours, making for a long finish for this fantastic duo.